 Should You Use a Reverse Mortgage for Real Estate Investing?

 A retirement plan that lenders have been pitching in the past 10 or so years is the reverse mortgage.
 Despite almost everyone being aware of the term, most people understand very little about this concept.
-Thanks to a brilliant marketer somewhere, the term “reverse mortgage”, known officially as a Home Equity Conversion Mortgage (HECM), really got people’s attention.
-This concept of a reverse mortgage helped most people visualize a paid off house that suddenly becomes a bank account for their retirement years.
-The reverse mortgage option has been packaged as a life saver for baby boomers and property owners who are reaching their golden years.
+Thanks to a brilliant marketer somewhere, the term “reverse mortgage”, has become popular.
+Known officially as a Home Equity Conversion Mortgage (HECM), these mortgages really got people’s attention.
+The concept of a reverse mortgage helped people visualize a paid off house that suddenly becomes a bank account for their retirement years.
+Since then, the reverse mortgage option has been packaged as a life saver for property owners who are reaching their golden years.

 Sponsored Link Above

 We were asked by a subscriber to shed some light on reverse mortgages.
 They especially wanted to understand reverse mortgages as a strategy for real estate investing.
 A reverse mortgage is basically a method to borrow equity back from your home without having to “pay it back.”

 There are three different types of reverse mortgage options, all with various amounts of flexibility for your situation.
 They are Lump Sum, Monthly Payments, and Line of Credit.